numberblackH/numberblackH.github.io/newstopic/_posts/2021-01-03-San Diego Padres acquire ace Blake Snell from Tampa Bay Rays.md

 ---

-[Padres to acquire Blake Snell from Rays to fill frontline starter need: Sources](https://theathletic.com/2287797/2020/12/28/padres-blake-snell-trade-rays/) &mdash; Dennis Lin and Josh Tolentino(Dennis Lin and Josh Tolentino are Senior Writer for The Athletic)가 쓴 칼럼의 부분입니다.
+[Padres to acquire Blake Snell from Rays to fill frontline starter need: Sources](https://theathletic.com/2287797/2020/12/28/padres-blake-snell-trade-rays/) &mdash; <The Athletic, Dennis Lin and Josh Tolentino>
+{:.faded}

 The trade boosts the Padres’ chances of contention not only in 2021 — when Mike Clevinger will be sidelined after undergoing Tommy John surgery — but also in the two seasons beyond that.
 Snell, who is under team control through that span, fills the void left by Clevinger while providing insurance alongside another top starter, Dinelson Lamet, who will enter the new year trailed by health questions of his own.